VIP Support – Year 11

 For information regarding the examination process and polices, please see our Examinations page.

-In order to support students moving on from Year 11, there will be sessions during Form time where students will create CVs and explore interview techniques.
+In order to support students moving on from Year 11, there will be sessions where students will create CVs and explore interview techniques.
 Students will also be given the opportunity to look at and apply for courses via the Help You Choose website.
 This is for courses run both at Ormiston Victory Academy and externally.

 For further guidance on how we support students to make decisions about their future, please see the Careers section of the website.